Gråsten Palace Church

 In 2018 the antependium stitched in 1943 by Queen Ingrid was replaced with a new one.
 Queen Margrethe II has donated an impressive peace of handcraft to Gråsten Palace Church.
 The new antependium, a colourful masterpiece of more than 250 work hours, can be admired during the official opening hours of the palace church.

-In 2021 the palace church is open for guests with Corona Pass as follows:
+In 2022 the palace church is open for guests as follows

 Free entrance: Saturdays from 10 am-noon, Sundays from 2-4 pm and Mondays from noon - 2 pm.